 The School Commissioner wants to contract out any operational or educational service in which there are benefactors able to meet the Pittsburgh school criteria, according to many sources in the Pittsburgh area.

 Many Pittsburgh school officials endorses contracting in non-academic areas, since it leaves teachers to concentrate on education.
-My friend at Gemini and the Bear feel strongly about this since they have roots in Pittsburg.
+My friend who does house cleaning in Augusta, feels strongly about this since they have roots in Pittsburg.
 The Commission has been assigned to discover ways to enhance the city’s failing schools, which includes contracting out education services.
 School officials concede that many services for the Pittsburgh schools have been privatized.
 Whether this is a good or bad idea remains to be seen.

 Success of such Pittsburgh school contracts has yet to be decided.
 Across the country, privatization of public school services has seen conflicting results.